jorruior/gencode-riboseqORFs/README.md

 **DEPENDENCIES:**

-This script is based on Python3 and Bash, requiring some additional packages to correctly run all steps:
+This script is based on python3 and bash, requiring some additional packages to correctly run all steps:

 -**gffread** (v0.1.10) http://ccb.jhu.edu/software/stringtie/dl/gffread-0.12.6.tar.gz

 -**bedtools** (v2.27.1 or newer) https://github.com/arq5x/bedtools2

--**Python packages: Biopython**
+-**Python3 packages: Biopython**

 **INPUT ANNOTATION FILES**:

 This pipeline requires a series of files in the correct format to analyze the data.
-First of all, the user will be required to collect a series of annotation files in a single folder <FOLDER>.
+First of all, the user will be required to collect all annotation files in a single folder <FOLDER> that will be required as input for the main script.
 These files can be downloaded from Ensembl or GENCODE; we also included a bash script to automatically download and convert all files for a specific Ensembl release:
 ```
 bash scripts/retrieve_ensembl_data.sh <ENSEMBL_RELEASE (e.g. 101)> <GENOME_ASSEMBLY (e.g. GRCh38)>
 ```